sktime/sktime/docs/source/get_involved/code_of_conduct.rst

   then retreating or resigning ``sktime`` roles to declare that the opportunity is now in a personal role and not on behalf of ``sktime``.
 * pretending to communicate on behalf of ``sktime``, or unauthorized use of the ``sktime`` brand, including but not limited to violations of the BSD 3-clause license
-* soft refusal to implement best anti-corruption practice, e.g., soft refusal to make budgets, invoives, or spending records transparent to the ``sktime`` community
+* soft refusal to implement best anti-corruption and anti-bribery practice, e.g., soft refusal to make budgets, invoives, or spending records transparent to the ``sktime`` community
 * attempts to suppress criticism of bad practice through invoking the code of conduct, e.g., tone policing